 “Now the goal will then be to, over the next four years, legalize all of those illegals.
 And when you have elections that are sometimes decided by 10 or 20,000 votes and then you put 200,000 illegals and legalize them in that same swing state, now you've got a 200,000-vote advantage.
 And every swing state will be blue and will be, America will be a one-party state forever, like just like California.
 And that would be a nightmare.
 Democracy: gone,” he said.

 Musk encouraged undecided voters to support Trump, saying that a second term would result in “secure borders,” “safe cities,” “sensible spending” and “deregulation.”
 He pushed an unfounded conspiracy theory that Trump’s opponent, Vice President Kamala Harris, is a “puppet of the machine” controlled by an unknown group of people and said the November election “might be the very last election that's a real election.”
-He also accused Democrats of “sedition,” and said they “openly advocate overturning elements of the Constitution, especially the right to bear arms and freedom of speech.”
+He also accused Democrats of “sedition,” and he said they “openly advocate overturning elements of the Constitution, especially the right to bear arms and freedom of speech.”

 Musk stressed that Republicans “don't just need to win the presidency.
 We also need to win the Senate,” he said, and brought David McCormick, a Republican challenging Democratic U.S. Sen. Bob Casey, on stage.

-Over more than an hour of questions, Musk downplayed his own desire to enter the political arena and fielded queries about government efficiency, his various companies, and his stance on “reshaping voter eligibility.”
+During more than an hour of questions, Musk downplayed his own desire to enter the political arena and fielded queries about government efficiency, his various companies, and his stance on “reshaping voter eligibility.”

 “If we could just make sure that only legal citizens can vote, which is how it's supposed to be, I’d say that would be quite a victory compared to where we are right now,” he said.